-I was looking for a recipe I could make for dinner tonight but also could freeze some leftovers for later.
+I was looking for a recipe I could make for dinner tonight but also freeze some for leftovers later.
 I found this Vegan Black Bean Soup recipe on Cookie & Kate and ran to the store to get what I needed.
 It comes together in no time which is essential for me.
 The only thing I did differently was I blended ALL of mine in the Vitamix at the end.
 I just prefer the creamier texture but you do what you want.
 I topped mine with Fagefull fat Greek yogurt and cilantro.
-It would be fabulous served alongside some spicy margaritas and cool guacamole.
+It would be fabulous served alongside spicy margaritas and cool guacamole, #justsayin.

 We say it all the time.
 We are busy!
 There’s no time for breakfast!
 My clients always tell me the only thing they have time for is a bowl of cereal.
 Granted, there are some pretty good cereal options out there.
 But they are still processed and not always organic.
 This is a new favorite of mine because it is soooooo easy and it is LOADED with nutrition and will keep you going the whole morning.
 Even try it for a lunch or a light dinner.
 If you want it to taste even better……whip up a batch of homemade almond milk.
 Just FYI, when I make my almond milk my ratio is 4 cups filtered water to one cup almonds and I add 2 dates in before straining to get a little sweetness.

 Two-Minute Power Packed Energizing Breakfast---it's vegan and raw too.